Rallare/nrf51_ble_app_hids_kbd_consumercontrol/README.md

-nrf51_ble_app_hids_kbd_consumercontrol
+nrf5x_ble_app_hids_kbd_consumercontrol
 ==================
 This project is a BLE HIDS implementation that controls volume and can print a simple keyboard string.
+Specifc branch for nRF52832 only.

 KNOWN LIMITATIONS:
 - limited testing

 Requirements
 ------------
-- nRF51 SDK version 9
+- nRF51 SDK version 15
-- nRF51-DK
+- nRF52-DK
-- Keil or arm-none-eabi-gcc
+- Keil, SES, IAR, or arm-none-eabi-gcc

 The project may need modifications to work with later versions or other boards.